Survey and Systematization of 3D Object Detection Models and Methods: Feature Extraction

-To avoid information loss, more recent approaches initially extract features by means of deep learning approaches and then project these features into BEV \cite[e.g.,][]{wang_multi-view_2020, zheng_cia-ssd_2020, liang_rangercnn_2020}.
+To avoid information loss, more recent approaches first extract features using deep learning approaches and then project these features into BEV \cite[e.g.,][]{wang_multi-view_2020, liang_rangercnn_2020}.

-For example, \citet{zheng_cia-ssd_2020} first initialize features of a voxelized point cloud by calculating the mean coordinates and intensities of points in each voxel.
-Then they apply a sparse convolution and transform the representation to a dense feature map before condensing it on the ground plane to produce a BEV feature map.
-Analogous to their RV approach, \citet{wang_multi-view_2020} again use the learned point-wise features of the point cloud, but now apply the max pooling operation along the $y$-axis for feature aggregation in BEV. \cite{liang_rangercnn_2020}, on the other hand, first extract features in RV and then transform these to a BEV representation, adding more high-level information in comparison to directly projecting point cloud to BEV.
+Analogous to their RV approach, \citet{wang_multi-view_2020} again use the learned point-wise features of the point cloud, but now apply the max pooling operation along the $y$-axis for feature aggregation in BEV. \cite{liang_rangercnn_2020}, on the other hand, first extract features in RV and then transform them into a BEV representation, adding more high-level information compared to directly projecting the point cloud to BEV.

-After the feature initialization of either volumentric grids or projected cells, segmentwise solutions usually utilize 2D/3D convolutions to extract features of the global scene.
+After feature initialization of either volumetric grids or projected cells, segment-wise solutions usually utilize 2D/3D convolutions to extract features of the global scene.